antonfirsov/docs/README.md

 If you put in no hint at all, or one that highlight.js doesn't recognize, it will attempt to infer a "best fit" colorizer, but it's better to be explicit.
 For example, it will typically recognize x86asm, despite some of our old posts using the hint 'assembler' which it doesn't recognize.

-Below is a table of some common hints that are good to use.
+Below is a partial table of some common hints that are good to use.
 Some are synonyms of others, use whichever you prefer.

 | good hints    |
 | ------------- |